metcalfeakj/KJV-PCE/README.md

 # 📖 KJV-PCE.sqlite

-**KJV-PCE.sqlite** is a normalized, queryable SQLite database containing the full text of the **King James Version (Pure Cambridge Edition)** of the Bible.
+**KJV-PCE.sqlite** is a normalised, queryable SQLite database containing the full text of the **King James Version (Pure Cambridge Edition)** of the Bible.
 It is structured for clarity, flexibility, and performance, making it ideal for application development, data analysis, or serious Bible study.

 ---